inasafe/inasafe/docs/source/developer-docs/platform_windows.rst

 `Sphinx <http://sphinx.pocoo.org>`_ is a tool for building documentation that has been written in the ReSTructured text markup language (a simple wiki like format).
-You can build the sphinx documentation under windows using a helper script provided in the docs directory of the Risk in a Box source directory, but first you need to actually install sphinx.
+You can build the sphinx documentation under windows using a helper script provided in the docs directory of the |project_name| source directory, but first you need to actually install sphinx.

 Installing sphinx